Curtains (1983 film): Release

 After the film was completed in 1982, director Ciupka detached his name from the final cut, and the film's director is credited as "Jonathan Stryker", the name of John Vernon's character.
-With a production spanning nearly three years, Curtains was released theatrically in the United States on March 4, 1983, and in Canada on September 14, 1984.
-No official premiere for the film was done, though star Lynne Griffin recalled going to see the film on its opening night at a theater on the Lower East Side in Manhattan.
+Curtains opened regionally in the United States, premiering in Phoenix, Arizona on February 25, 1983.
+It subsequently premiered in a number of U.S. cities, opening on March 11, 1983 in Spokane, Washington, Kansas City, Missouri, Boise, Idaho, and Omaha, Nebraska.
+No official premiere for the film was held in the U.S., though star Lynne Griffin recalled going to see the film on its opening night at a theater on the Lower East Side in Manhattan.

+In the United Kingdom, the film opened in Greater Manchester and Liverpool on June 23, 1983.
+It was released in its native Canada the following year, premiering in Ottawa on September 14, 1984.
 The film was released in Italy as The Mask of Terror and as Death Count to Seven in Norway.